brandonhorst/lacona-cli/README.md

-  ls                   list installed packages reload               reload the Lacona addon cache uninstall [package]  uninstall the specified package (or the current directory)
+  ls                   list installed packages reload               reload the Lacona addon cache uninstall [package]  uninstall the specified package (or the current directory) dev [package]        enable developer mode (remove delay) for the specified package (or the current directory)

 Options: